Vikms95/react-wheres-waldo/planning/notes.md

 - Hide dropdown if clicked outside of it when rendered :dropdown is -->

+- Go to home when a score is submitted
 - Give accessible attributes to elements
 - Write tests
     https://daveceddia.com/what-to-test-in-react-app/